KFNC: Sports format

+On November 23, 2025, during the broadcast of an NFL game, the station was hijacked by an unidentified individual that played the song "Nigger Hatin' Me" by 1960s-era white supremacist country singer Johnny Rebel, Emergency Alert System tones, and liners promoting the hacker's supposed social media accounts.

 KFNC HD-2/K231CN; "Sports Map 94.1"

 On October 1, 2017, relay translator K231CN Houston, Texas, allegedly moved from KODA's HD-3 subchannel to the new KFNC HD-2, though there has never been any evidence that KFNC has actually operated an HD2 signal.
 With the change, the former "SB Nation" format of 1560 KGOW also moved from the AM facility to 97.5 HD-2 & 94.1, and re-imaged as "SportsMap 94.1".
 Sports Map 94.1 is currently owned by Gow Media, LLC, a company named after and controlled by David Gow.
 K231CN was the flagship station of SportsMap, which is likewise owned by David Gow, and is a national sports network which competes with ESPN and Fox Sports.

 KFNC HD-2/K231CN is the flagship radio station for Rice University football.
 In 2017, KFNC HD-2/K231CN acquired rights to the Sugar Land Skeeters minor league baseball team.

 On January 31, 2019, K231CN switched from sports to Spanish Christian, branded as "Radio Luz."